Is the first drug approved to treat sickle cell disease in adults

 There’s more Hope on the Horizon!

-There are clinical studies looking for participants so that they can conduct the research necessary to advance understanding about potential therapies and treatments.
+Clinical studies are looking for participants so that they can conduct the research necessary to improve understanding about potential treatments.

 number of phase 01 sickle cell studies curently recruiting number of phase 02 sickle cell studies curently recruiting number of phase 03 sickle cell studies curently recruiting

 Talk to your doctor.